Memphis

 The city has not passed an ordinance mandating new construction be EV-ready.

-Memphis does not staff full-time employees solely dedicated to energy code enforcement.
+We were unable to determine the amount of staff effort dedicated to energy code enforcement.
 The city verifies energy code compliance through plan reviews and site inspections.
 The city does not provide upfront support to developers and/or owners for energy code compliance.

 Incentives